 Normal drum tension will range from 10-30% of the rated tensile strength of the cable.
-The drum will choke up, the hoops will deform, and the tensioner will become immobile long before the tension of the cable reaches its maximum allowance.
+The drum will choke up, the hoops will deform, and the tuning knob will become immobile long before the tension of the cable reaches its maximum allowance.

-4) I'm a professional drummer - how can the WTS Artistry Series drums benefit me?
+4) I'm a professional drummer - how can the WTS drums benefit me?